Red Lentil Soup

 PREPARING THE SOUP

-3. Add broth, 1 cup of filtered water, lentils, potato, carrot, lemon zest, and bay leaf.
+3. Add broth, can of tomatoes, lentils, and bay leaf.
+Stir again for a minute.

 4. Press CANCEL on InstantPot.
 Cover and seal InstantPot.
 Press PRESSURE COOK setting on HIGH for 12 minutes and cook.
 Allow for a NATURAL RELEASE for 5 minutes, then VENT if needed to completely release pressure.

 5. Add the lemon juice.
-Add ¾ tsp kosher salt and pepper to taste.
-Mix well and leave chunky.
-Or use an immersion blender, regular blender, or a food processor to purée all or half of the soup depending on how you like it.
-If soup is too thick, add additional water or stock.
+Remove bay leaf.
+Use an immersion blender, regular blender, or a food processor to purée all (my preference) or half of the soup depending on how you like it.
+If soup is too thick, additional water or stock.
+Add additional kosher salt and pepper to taste.

-6. When ready to serve, reheat and plate, finish with fresh cilantro and/or mint.
-Drizzle with good quality olive oil and/or other options listed.
+6. When ready to serve, reheat and plate, finish with mushrooms and fresh mint.
+Drizzle with good quality olive oil.

 CULINARY TIPS